-- Central Health's net assets increased \$5.2 million, a 2% increase over prior year net assets. - During the year, Central Health's total operating revenues were \$42.1 million and operating expenses were \$106.6 million.
-Nonoperating revenues, comprised primarily of property tax, were \$69.7 million, net of nonoperating expenses. - To carry out its fiscal responsibility to the taxpayers, Central Health maintained reserve funds to protect its financial security and operational stability in consideration of the risks it faces.
-In fiscal year 2008, Central Health established unallocated reserves to be set at 150 days cash on hand and established a capital reserve equal to depreciation expense, and it maintained these reserves in fiscal year 2011.
-Central Health's reserve policy will continue to be reviewed annually in association with the budget process. - Central Health received a AAA rating from Standard & Poor's on its first debt issuance (see Note 7 in this report for more information).
+- Central Health's net assets decreased \$5.3 million, a 2.3% decrease compared to prior year net assets. - During the year, Central Health's total operating revenues were \$28.1 million and operating expenses were \$110.8 million.
+Nonoperating revenues, comprised primarily of property tax revenue, were \$77.4 million, net of nonoperating expenses. - To carry out its fiscal responsibility to the taxpayers, Central Health maintained reserve funds to protect its financial security and operational stability in consideration of the risks it faces.
+In fiscal year 2008, Central Health established unallocated reserves to be set at 150 days cash on hand and established a capital acquisition reserve, and it maintained these reserves in fiscal year 2012.
+During fiscal year 2012, Central Health contributed \$12.5 million to Sendero Health Plans, Inc. ("Sendero") to fund its reserves, as required by the Texas Health and Human Services Commission.
+In addition, Central Health reserved \$15,083,000 for Additional Paid-in-Capital for Sendero.
+Central Health's reserve policy will continue to be reviewed annually during the budget process. - Central Health received a AAA rating from Standard & Poor's on its first debt issuance (see Note 6 in this report for more information).